EvgenyKarkan/EKAlgorithms/README.md

 EKAlgorithms
 ============

-EKAlgorithms is a  library in which some well known CS algorithms will be implemented in Objective-C language.
+EKAlgorithms is a gradually increasing library in which some well known CS algorithms will be implemented in Objective-C language.
 I will be posting new algorithms, stay in touch.

 Array